Famekidjoe/Famekidjoe/README.md

 - 👋 Hi, I’m @Famekidjoe
 - 👀 I’m interested in ...
 Learning and Teaching anything related to Programming and Designing.
 - 🌱 I’m currently learning ...
-Web Design, Android programming and Graphic design
+Web Design, Data analytics and Graphic design
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @Famekidjoe on all social media platforms